 Parameter to filter a query

-Parameters are great helpers to obtain a full control over your queries.
-When used correctly, they become a time-saving and error reducing solution.
+Parameters are great helpers to obtain a full control and provide high flexibility over your queries.

 1. Import a dataset and create a query: